sarthakgup/MessagingAppReactJS/README.md

 # MessagingAppReactJS
-Creating a demo messaging app using ReactJS
+Creating a demo messaging app using NextJS which is built on NodeJS